Samagra-Development/Samagra-DevOps-Guide/src/setup.md

 # Setup of DevOps pipeline

-DevOps pipeline has following main components.
+DevOps pipeline has the following main components.

 1. Jenkins Server
 2. Hashicorp Vault